spack/spack/lib/spack/docs/tutorial_packaging.rst

   ==> Created template for mpileaks package
   ==> Created package file: $SPACK_ROOT/var/spack/repos/builtin/packages/mpileaks/package.py

-And Spack should spawn a text editor with this file:
+Spack should spawn a text editor with this file:

 .. literalinclude:: tutorial/examples/0.package.py
    :language: python

 Spack has created this file in ``$SPACK_ROOT/var/spack/repos/builtin/packages/mpileaks/package.py``.
-Take a moment to look over the file.
-There's a few placeholders that Spack has created, which we'll fill in as part of this tutorial:
+Take a moment to look it over.
+Spack has created a few placeholders, which we'll fill in during this tutorial.

-- We'll document some information about this package in the comments.
+- We'll document some information about the package in the comments.
-- We'll fill in the dependency list for this package.
+- We'll fill in the dependency list.
-- We'll fill in some of the configuration arguments needed to build this package.
+- We'll fill in some of the configuration arguments needed to build the package.

 For the moment, exit your editor and let's see what happens when we try